Vehicle Detail Page:

 If the AI says "cosmetic only" and a dealer finds structural damage, trust breaks permanently.

-Existing structure.
-Scattered across the page with no hierarchy: raw condition data, gaps in pricing, no market context, nothing to act on.
+Scattered across the page with no hierarchy — raw data, gaps in pricing, no market context, nothing to act on.

-Decision-first IA.
-Five sections, each earning its position: What is this vehicle? → What is wrong with it? → Will it work in my market? → Who is selling it? → What will it cost to acquire and how much money can I make?
+Five sections, each earning its place: What is it? → What's wrong? → Will it sell in my market? → Who's the seller? → What will it cost me?

 2023 Jeep Grand Cherokee Overland